BLOG

 Process gaps are not neutral organizational facts.
 They are a daily burden on the people who work inside them.
 Every compensating task a team member performs is organizational friction they absorb personally.
 Over time, that friction is the primary driver of voluntary attrition in scaling companies, not compensation, not management quality.
 People leave processes that make them feel incompetent or exhausted, even when the process is the problem, not them.

 Servant leadership in this context means building systems that protect the team from that burden.
 A labor cost optimization program built on process improvement does something that a headcount reduction never can: it makes the remaining team’s work more coherent, more predictable, and more sustainable.
 Consistency at scale is a systems outcome.
-The team that executes on well-designed processes delivers more and costs less, not because they work harder, but because the system does the work that people were doing before the system existed.
+The team that executes on well-designed processes delivers more and costs less, not because they work harder.
+But because the system does the work that people were doing before the system existed.

 Frequently Asked Questions